 Skip to main content

-Entourage selection, athlete responsibility, & 'substantial assistance' in doping cases: Lessons from Mitoglou v FIBA
+Entourage selection, athlete responsibility, & 'substantial assistance': Lessons from Mitoglou v FIBA doping case

-Entourage selection, athlete responsibility, & 'substantial assistance' in doping cases: Lessons from Mitoglou v FIBA
+Entourage selection, athlete responsibility, & 'substantial assistance': Lessons from Mitoglou v FIBA doping case

 Friday, 25 April 2025 Author: Maria Pia Tribelhorn

-This article examines the recent case of professional basketball player Konstantinos Mitoglou, who was found guilty of committing an anti-doping rule violation and sanctioned to a 4-year ineligibility period.
-The case is noteworthy as the CAS panel then applied a significant suspension to the 4-year ban based on the ‘substantial assistance’ Mitoglou provided in identifying the actions of Dr. Ilektra Gerou, a member of Mitoglou’s medical team whose treatments were claimed to have caused the violation.
+This article examines the case of basketball player Konstantinos Mitoglou, who received a four-year ban for an anti-doping rule violation.
+Notably, the CAS panel significantly reduced Mitoglou's ban due to the ‘substantial assistance’ he provided in exposing a member of his medical team, Dr. Ilektra Gerou, whose treatments allegedly led to the violation.
 This rarely happens.
 The case also contains important lessons about an athlete’s selection of and ongoing relationship with their entourage.
 Anti-doping rule violations like in this case and many others – most recently Jannik Sinner[1] – often stem from the athlete's over-reliance on their surrounding team.

 To continue reading or watching login or register here